port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/Installation.md

 You can delete resources you don't want to export by removing them from the resources array in the script above.
 :::

+### AWS exporter Terraform module

+After setting up the basic configuration, the template above deploys the AWS exporter Terraform module.

+For more information, visit the [AWS exporter module docs](../iac/terraform/modules/aws-exporter-module.md)

 ## Step-by-step installation

+In order to deploy the application, you will need to fill in the following parameters:

+- **Cloud Formation related parameters:**
+  - `Application name` - The stack name of the application created via `AWS CloudFormation`.
+- **Bucket related parameters:**
+  - `CreateBucket` - `true` if you want the application to create and manage your bucket, or `false` if you want to create the bucket on your own.
+  - `BucketName` - The name of your bucket, or a globally unique name for a new bucket.
+  - `ConfigJsonFileKey` - The file key (path) to the [`config.json`](#exporter-configjson-file) in the bucket.
+- **IAM Policy related parameters:**
+  - `CustomIAMPolicyARN` - The ARN of the [IAM policy](#iam-policy).
+- **Secret related parameters:**

+  - `CustomPortCredentialsSecretARN` - The ARN of the Port credentials secret;

+    **OR**

+  - `SecretName` - The name for the new Port credentials secret to create.

+- **Lambda related parameters:**
+  - `FunctionName` - The function name for the exporter's lambda.
+  - `ScheduleExpression` - The [schedule expression](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html) to define an event schedule for the exporter.
+  - `ScheduleState` - The schedule initial state - `ENABLED` or `DISABLED`.
+We recommend to enable it only after one successful run.

 1. Prepare a [`config.json`](#exporter-configjson-file) file that will define which AWS resources to ingest to Port;